 Professor Gilles Guillemin is leading a team of researchers studying the involvement of tryptophan (an essential amino acid) in MND.
 How the metabolism of this amino acid changes to promote neuroinflammation and neuronal damage is likely to be critical in developing therapies for MND.
 In addition, Professor Guillemin is working with international partners to identify potential environmental triggers in MND, such as blue-green algae.

-The Zebra Fish Team
+The Neurodegeneration Treatment Team

 Led by Dr Angela Laird, this research team is focused on understanding how motor neurones die using the faulty genes that are identified in some patients with genetic or familial MND.
 Understanding how these genes cause motor neurone cell death is critical for the development of therapies.

 Macquarie is undertaking two trials designed to significantly prolong the survival of MND sufferers.
 The Lighthouse trial is repurposing an HIV therapy to see if it can slow or stop activation of endogenous retroviruses in sporadic MND, the most common form of MND.
 The second trial, a world first, is testing a novel compound, developed in Australia, called Copper-ATSM to see if it can redress the imbalance of metals that occurs in the brain of patients with familial MND or sporadic MND.
 Our hope is to commence a third trial in the near future using a therapy called 3K3A-APC to address the inflammatory response implicated in MND.